AzuxirenLeadGuy/Aionian-Project/README.md

 Provided with these are static utility methods, most importantly for getting all links from the website (link given above) and a method for deserializing the Bible struct from downloaded link

-	BibleLink[] links = BibleLink.GetAllUrlsFromWebsite();//Gets all download links available from the website BibleLink mylink = links[0]; //Taking the first link var stream = mylink.DownloadStream();//Downloads the stream of the bible database var bible = Bible.ExtractBible(stream);//Now the bible is ready to use
+	var links = BibleLink.GetAllUrlsFromWebsite();//Gets all download links available from the website BibleLink mylink = links[0].Link; //Taking the first link var stream = mylink.DownloadStream();//Downloads the stream of the bible database var bible = Bible.ExtractBible(stream);//Now the bible is ready to use

-										   //Alternatively
+	//Alternatively, you can also use the following:

 	var AnotherBible = Bible.ExtractBible(mylink.DownloadStream());//One line
 	string verse = AnotherBible[BibleBook.John, 3, 16];

 By using a stream, there is an additional option of downloading the file by the URL in the `BibleLink` object and opening it via a `Stream` to load the Bible.
 There is now also an Async method for downloading the bible with events that are fired on the update on progress.

-The bible struct is also compatible to be serialized with Json, **provided the option `IncludeFields = true` is set.**
+The bible struct can also be serialized in Json using `Newtonsoft.Json` package.
+The `System.Text.Json`package is incompatible since it cannot deal properly with `struct` types.

-	//Prepare Option for Serializing
-	var options = new JsonSerializerOptions() { IncludeFields = true }

-	//Serialization Example
-	string SerializedBible = JsonSerializer.Serialize(BibleObject, options);

-	...
-	//Deserialization Example
-	var Bible = JsonSerializer.Deserialize<Bible>(SerializedBible, options);

 You can add this package from [Nuget](https://www.nuget.org/packages/Azuxiren.Aionian/)